 We at Turnkey have come up with simple tips to help you.
 They are easy to follow, therefore, no pain or agony over what to do or when to do it.

 - Subscribe to your competitors and your industry news channels – To figure out what you need to do, first do some research.
-In your industry, are there successful email newsletters that people like to subscribe to?
+In your industry, are there effective newsletters from other companies that people like to subscribe to?
 We live in an informational society.
 This will provide plenty of insight and content ideas that will help you keep your workflow easier

 - Consistency through trials – For best results, send email newsletters at least every 30 days (weekly is best), and send a print newsletter to leaders every 90 days.
 Sorry to burst your bubble, but your first newsletter will not be perfect.
-You will not get $1 million in sales by your 3rd That’s ok.
-Look at the stats. it is constant and stable newsletters that yield the results.
+You will not get $1 million in sales by your 3rd That’s OK.
+Look at the stats. it is constant and stable effective newsletters that yield the results.
 This is not the 100 yard dash, this is a marathon, and the spoils will continue to improve when you are consistent.
 Supporters won’t remember opting into your email list if you are not consistent.
 If you take too long to contact your subscribers, they may forget that they signed up in the first place.
 You don’t want to risk subscribers hitting the spam button after suddenly receiving a “random” newsletter.
-This is why a weekly newsletter is best.
+This is why a weekly publication makes the most effective newsletters.

 - Informational – not promotional – Don’t make this mistake: Most newsletters are too promotional or tend to blather about the sender too much.
 That’s selfish and a turn-off to readers.
-Instead, use your expertise to create a newsletter that helps the reader improve their daily life.
+Instead, use your expertise to create effective newsletters that helps the reader improve their daily life.
 Try to focus 80 -90% of your newsletter content on helping the audience with information.

 - Get creative with email subject lines. – Even if your subscribers sign up for your emails, there’s no guarantee that they will open your emails once they get them in their inbox.
 Many marketers try increasing familiarity with their subscribers by keeping the subject line the same each day, week, or month that they send it.
 Make it personal.
 Use their names and this will increase the response.